Highline Fire Closure Rescinded

 Rocky Point Fire: (.10 acres) Lightning caused and reported on July 14.
 Located 10 miles north of Chamberlain Basin and 2 mile south of the Salmon River.
 This wildfire has been declared as out.

 For additional information on this wildfires, please contact the Krassel Ranger District at 208-634-0600, or the McCall Ranger District at 208-634-0400.

 These wildfires are being managed under a natural resource benefit strategy, with a Point Protection strategy being used as necessary to protect values at risk, or they are being managed using a suppression strategy due to values at risk.

-The Highline Fire is the largest of the wilderness fires are 10,000 acres.
+The Highline Fire is the largest of the wilderness fires.